Skip to contents

 } // namespace fims

-The Population class defined in population.hpp in the directory inst/include/population_dynamics/population is where all the biological calculations happen, producing expected values used in likelihood equations and derived values important for management (e.g., spawning biomass).
+The Population class defined in inst/include/population_dynamics/population/population.hpp is where all the biological calculations happen, producing expected values used in likelihood equations and derived quantities that are important for management (e.g., spawning biomass).
+A shared pointer that links the maturity module to population must be set up before the model can evaluate maturity within the Population class.

 // maturity is a shared pointer to MaturityBase